 The subject of child custody is sensitive for many parents in our area.
 As a result of a divorce or child custody case, you may have ended up with what is known as a standard possession order which enables you to have your child during specifically defined periods of the year.
 Although we have seen some disruption in this regard due to the coronavirus pandemic, we are now shifting into a time of more normalcy as far as parents can spend time with their kids.
 If you had been denied visitation Earlier in the year due to the pandemic, then I hope that you and your co-parent have been able to work out make-up visitation sessions with one another in the months that followed the lockdowns.

 However, you may be running into an issue where your co-parent has prevented you from seeing your child for an extended time.
 It may be related to the coronavirus pandemic, but it may be completely unrelated to the pandemic.
 Since the beginning of separated parents and children, parents have been denied Visitation with their children for many reasons.
 Long after the coronavirus is a memory for us, denials of Visitation with your children May still occur if you don't take action against it now.
 Unfortunately, denial of visitation time with your kids is not something you can call the police on or have a judge come to your house and be their gavel in the face of your co-parent.
 Father, you have to take matters into your own hands.

 The best way to take matters into your own hands is not to do something drastic or aggressive towards your child's mother.
 What you should do is learn as much as you can about this subject and then take action to protect your right to build and maintain a relationship with your child.
 In short, it is not allowed for your co-parent to deny your time with your child wrongfully.
-However, in order for you to protect those rights and defend the relationship that you have with your child you need to be aware of wrongful Visitation denies and what they need in the context of a child custody situation.
+However, to protect those rights and defend the relationship that you have with your child, you need to be aware of wrongful Visitation denies and what they need in the context of a child custody situation.